Unity-Technologies/com.unity.formats.alembic/proto.com.unity.formats.alembic/Documentation~/time_frameAnimEvent.md

 # Using Animation Events with Alembic files

+The Alembic package allows you set up an animation event callback for Alembic clips.
+For example, you could create a callback to change the Textures on an Alembic Mesh at runtime or instantiate prefabs at a specific frame during playback.

-When an Alembic file is imported, an Animation Clip that contains Animation Events for every frame of the clip will be automatically generated.
+When importing an Alembic file, Unity automatically generates an animation clip that contains animation events for every frame of the clip.

 ![Animation Event Clip](images/abc_animationevents.png)

-The naming convention of the Animation Clip is {modelName}_Frames.
+The naming convention of the animation clip is `<modelName>_Frames`.

+## Setting up an Animation event

-To receive callbacks from the Alembic Animation Events clip, you simply need to have a script on your Alembic Game Object with the *AbcOnFrameChange(int)* method.
-The example method below would, for instance, print  the current frame of the Alembic file in the Unity console.
+To use this callback, [add a script component](https://docs.unity3d.com/Manual/CreatingAndUsingScripts.html) to your Alembic GameObject with the **AbcOnFrameChange()** method.
+For example, this method below prints the current frame of the Alembic file to the Unity console:

 ```
 void AbcOnFrameChange (int frame) {